 Sometimes a developer will make mistakes during an update.
-Coding he or she puts into the tool may have the slightest error causing it to fail.
+The coding he or she puts into the tool may have the slightest error causing it to fail.
 And not everyone quickly catches these errors.
 A downgrade of a WordPress plugin or theme can keep your site stable until they fix the issue.

-In some instances, developers will create «upgrades» to features which may not work for your purposes.
+In some instances, developers will create «upgrades» to features that may not work for your purposes.
 Perhaps the tool is handling content differently than you’d like.
 Reverting these upgrades back to an earlier version may help keep the features you use.

 The biggest downside to rolling back changes in WordPress is the risk of being attacked.
 In many cases, upgrades are deployed to fix exploits and security holes.
 They also address new hacking attacks and ways to take advantage of a site.